Fürstenau and Ortenstein

 The Evangelical church (1354)

-Domleschg is known for its mild climate and thousands of fruit trees.
+Domleschg is renowned for its mild climate and extensive orchards of thousands of fruit trees.
 120 apple and 30 pear varieties thrive on the high-trunk trees.
 Domleschg fruits were (and still are) very much in demand.
 The Russian Tsar is said to have particularly favoured apples from Domleschg.

 Schauenstein, a hotel nowadays

 The city has two castles (Schauenstein or Oberes Schloss) and the bishop’s castle (Unteres Schloss).
-Other buildings are the bishop’s palace (the Meierhaus), the merchant building (the Stoffelhaus and its Gothic frescoes from the fourteenth century), the church from 1354 and other buildings, which give the town an urban appearance.
+Other notable buildings include the bishop’s palace (the Meierhaus), the merchant building (the Stoffelhaus, featuring Gothic frescoes from the fourteenth century), the church from 1354, and other structures that lend the town its urban character.

 (Source and further information: Kathrin Gurtner.
 Fürstenau.
 Stadt in Kleinformat.
 Gesellschaft für Schweizerische Kunstgeschichte, Bern2001; www.fuerstenau.ch)